IzelKerman/test-again/README.md

 - OPTIMISATION
 - Improving the accretion disk.
 Creating a realistic[-ish] visual and raising the precision.
 - Adding the ability to chose the direction of the view and the velocity of the observer [in a user friendly way].
-- Taking into account the change in frequency between the observed and emmited light.
+- Taking into account the change in frequency between the observed and emitted light.
+- Adding a pdf explaining the maths... probably at the end.
+I don't want to write my awful notes in LaTeX right now.